The Annual Excellence Awards have been a highlight on the Association’s event calendar since 2013.

 All entries will be checked for validity by the organising team before being accepted.

 For the award process to be effective, there must be unquestionable fairness and objectivity for all concerned.

-- All awards entry documentation and entry forms are treated as confidential by the organising team and judges and will be returned to entrants on conclusion of the event/judging.
+- All awards entry documentation and entry forms are treated as confidential by the organising team and judges.

-- The Awards team is comprised of employees of the Association, who are impartial.
+- The organising team is comprised of employees of the Association, who are impartial.

 - Applicants are not expected to provide or reveal, proprietary information regarding products, processes or services.

 - Judges will be asked to declare any conflicts of interest and if necessary alternative judging arrangements will be made.